Quantumzhao/Quantum-Abstract-Language/README.md

 Therefore we take the approach of linearity, which means no variables are allowed to use twice.

-> Note that this is quite different as what descried in Sir Selinger's *Quantum Lambda Calculus* and *Quipper* language, because we think creating an entangled pair with the same state to immitate the "cloning" operation is not a good idea.
+> Note that this is quite different as what descried in Sir Selinger's *Quantum Lambda Calculus* and *Quipper* language, because we think creating an entangled pair with the same state to imitate the "cloning" operation is not a good idea.

 This leads to a profound shift in our language design.